 Papers in Physical Sciences

-“The Uses and Abuses of Matching.”
+“The Uses and Abuses of Matching in Political Science.”
 Under review.
 PDF

 Book on Coups, Elections, and Democratization, 1800-2010